If you buy something through a link on this page, we may earn a small commission. How this works.

 A tube also works.
 Some retailers suggest storing the product in the refrigerator to prolong its shelf life.
 A thoughtful brand will include label instructions on how to store their serums.

-Expiration time Many serums are yellow, but if your product takes on a brown or dark orange hue, it’s time to toss because it’s gone bad.
+Many serums are yellow, but if your product takes on a brown or dark orange hue, it’s time to toss because it’s gone bad.
 If your serum starts out clear and turns yellow, that’s also a sign it’s oxidizing and will be less effective.

 Price: Factors like concentration and formulation determine a vitamin C serum’s quality, not the price tag.
 Prices run the gamut from $25 to more than $100.